 While most boots on the market are still designed for smaller bodies, knowing your stuff and asking the right questions can make a really big difference when it comes to getting a fit that’s a lot closer to meeting your needs.
 Added bonus: you’ll also come across as a confident consumer who is not to be messed with.

 First, know your skiing style and ability.
 Boots come with different ‘flex’ ratings, which measure how much they move with you when you lean into them.
 Generally, beginners or less aggressive/energetic skiers will be steered towards a softer flex, while stronger skiers will go for a stiffer boot to allow them to really push through a turn.
-However, many of our customers tell us that as a plus-size person, a stiffer boot gives them greater security, because it’s better able to support them in the correct forward stance.
+However, many of our customers tell us that as plus-size person, a stiffer boot gives them greater security, because it’s better able to support them in the correct forward stance.
 If this is your experience, don’t be afraid to speak up and tell your boot fitter, as the physics may not be something that has occurred to them.
 Remember that the best fit comes from dialogue.
-Be open to advise, but if your boot fitter isn’t listening to you, they may not be the right person to work with.
+Be open to advice, but if your boot fitter isn’t listening to you, they may not be the right person to work with.

 This leads us to fit.